minhoolee/Synopsys-Project-2017/README.md

     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained and serialized models, model predictions, or model summaries │   ├── csv            <- CSV logs of epoch and batch runs │   ├── json           <- JSON representation of the models │   ├── weights        <- Best weights for the models │   └── yaml           <- YAML representation of the models │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.